 - Residential care facilities: National guidelines for the prevention, control and public health management of COVID-19 outbreaks (Communicable Diseases Network Australia).
 These guidelines provide some useful information for disability providers to apply in the context of the settings where they deliver support to people with disability.
-Not all of these recommendation are feasible in a disability context, and we are working with the Department of Health to refine guidance to address the particular needs of the disability sector

-- Department of Health videos and campaign resources: The Australian Government Department of Health has released a series of short videos, posters and audio about COVID-19 and the steps we can all take to protect ourselves and those most at risk, and help stop the spread.
+- Department of Health videos and campaign resources: The Department of Health has released a series of short videos, posters and audio about COVID-19 and the steps we can all take to protect ourselves and those most at risk, and help stop the spread.

 Use trusted information sources